ikosmidis/GoldenCheetahOpenData/README.md

 ------------

-The **GoldenCheetahOpenData** R package provides methods for querying the GoldenCheetah OpenData Project database &lt;doi:
+The **GoldenCheetahOpenData** R package provides methods for querying the GoldenCheetah OpenData project database &lt;doi:
 10.17605/OSF.IO/6HFPZ&gt;, downloading workout data from it and managing local workout databases.
 Methods are also provided for the organization of the workout data into `trackeRdata` objects for further data analysis